laurentbarraud/AnimSprites/Readme.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/AnimSprites/refs/heads/master/AnimSprites-screenshot.jpg" width="500" alt="screenshot of the platformer" >
 </p>

-Started as an autonomous school project, this demonstrates how a basic 2D game can be built from scratch without any external libraries.
+Started as an autonomous school project, this demonstrates how a basic platformer can be built from scratch without any external libraries.

-### Features
+## Features
 - 🎮 Smooth sprite animations for walking, jumping and attacking, with refined airborne state management
+- 🧩 Modular architecture for easy extension and maintenance
 - 🎯 Precise collision detection with platforms and screen boundaries
 - 🛠️ In-game platform builder: create, move, and delete platforms or bushes at runtime.
 - 💾 All platforms and bushes you create are saved and restored at their exact positions on next launch, using basic level serialization
 - 🌿 Interactive objects: bushes can be struck with a lightning effect
 - 🌀 Side‑scrolling effect when reaching the left or right edge of the screen
-- 🧩 Modular architecture for easy extension and maintenance
 - 🌧️ Toggleable rain effect via the build menu.

-### Unit Tests
+## Unit Tests
 - Sprite movement and animation consistency
 - Platform collision from above and below
 - Screen boundary enforcement
 - Runtime object management (platforms and interactive elements)
-- Level serialization and deserialization integrity — inserted objects persist across application restarts.
+- Level seralization and deserialization integrity — inserted objects persist across application restarts.

-### How to run
+## How to run
 1. Clone the repository with Git
 2. Open the '.sln' file in Visual Studio 2022
 3. Build the project with Ctrl+B and run it.

-### Controls
+## Controls
 - left and right arrows keys : moving the sprite
 - spacebar : jump
 - Ctrl key : attack